codygreen/llm_api_server/objective1/README.md

 If everything executed successfully, you should see a summarization about the Eiffel Tower.

 > **_Note:_** The Hugging Face Inference API may not have the model loaded when you make your request.
 If you receive an error, this is most likely the issue.
-Wait a minute and try your request again.
+Wait a minute, click in text block where the code is and try your request again.

 ## Teardown